mikecapsio/texturefast-docs/docs/vs/meshy-ai.md

 ## Why use TextureFast if Meshy already creates textures?

 Meshy is designed to move quickly from an idea to a complete asset.
-TextureFast is useful when the asset already has a usable mesh and the texture is the bottleneck.
+TextureFast is the right choice when the asset already has a usable mesh and the texture is the bottleneck.

 TextureFast gives you: